MikeyMike007/haskell_tutorial/006-modules/README.md

 Just [5,5,5,2,9,3,8]
 ```

 Let’s extend our phone book.
-Say that a person can have several num-
-bers, and we have an association list set up like this:
+Say that a person can have several numbers, and we have an association list set up like this:

 ```haskell
 phoneBook'' =